Kwaito: History

 Newfound freedom gave South African musicians easier access to international works and a greater ability to freely express themselves.
 As a result, kwaito has also been known as the expression of this new freedom, and many anti-apartheid chants have been used as lyrics for kwaito songs.
 Kwaito has been called the music that defines the generation who came of age after apartheid.
-Its pulsing dance beat evolved from styles such as mbaqanga and dancehall, as well as house and disco.
+A notable kwaito track titled "Kaffir" by Arthur Mafokate exemplified the freedom of expression that emerged with South Africa's political liberation.
+In the early 1990s, house music made its way to Cape Town through raves such as the World Peace Party and in iconic venues like Club Eden, followed by Euphoria and DV8.
+Concurrently, house music also began to influence Durban's nightlife scene.
+This musical movement then spread northward, gaining prominence in Johannesburg clubs like 4th World.
+Durban also made significant contributions.
+In 1994, Sandy B released the album AmaJovi Jovi, which achieved major national success and is acknowledged as the first kwaito album from KwaZulu-Natal.